 Rebuilding Together

-How to Apply: Visit the Rebuilding Together website or contact a local affiliate.
-Applications may require proof of income, age, and homeownership status.
+How to Apply: To apply go to the website of Rebuilding Together or get in touch with a nearby affiliate.
+Applying may require proving your age income and homeownership status.

 Alternative Ways to Reduce Window Replacement Costs